Construction

 The canopy cover provided by the new trees at River Park will exceed that provided by existing trees and Mexican fan palms on the site by year 6-7 of the project’s life.
 And when the trees are fully mature, which is projected to be year 25 of the project’s life, the canopy cover will extend across more than half of the property, which is 2.5 times greater coverage than the existing condition.

-Tennis and Golf
+Tennis

 Yes, members of the public will continue to have access to the tennis courts a majority of the time.